-- Talk to your healthcare provider if you do not think that your condition is getting better with BRINTELLIX treatment.
+- Talk to your healthcare provider if you do not think that your condition is getting better with TRINTELLIX treatment.

-- Are allergic to vortioxetine, or any of the ingredients in BRINTELLIX.
-See the end of this Medication Guide for a complete list of ingredients in BRINTELLIX.
+- are allergic to vortioxetine, or any of the ingredients in TRINTELLIX.
+See the end of this Medication Guide for a complete list of ingredients in TRINTELLIX.

-- Do not take an MAOI within 21 days of stopping BRINTELLIX.
+- Do not take an MAOI within 21 days of stopping TRINTELLIX.

-- Do not start BRINTELLIX if you stopped taking an MAOI in the last 14 days.
+- Do not start TRINTELLIX if you stopped taking an MAOI in the last 14 days.
 Before taking TRINTELLIX, tell your healthcare provider about all of your medical conditions, including if you: